ChrisJMurdoch/F28WP---Coursework/README.md

 Most of the variables and functions have meaningful names which aid the understanding of their functionality.
 Most of the variables are local instead of global.
 Variables are only global when they need to be.

 Code validation/testing plan (automated vs user) –
+N/A

 Manage code changes/versions (different file types/bugs/tasks) –
+different versions of the game are accessible from the GIT repository.
+Older verions of the game can be pulled.
+Code changes are also managed through the GIT repository

 Open source practices (real-world) –
+Since it is on a public GIT repository the game code is open source which allows anyone to view and study the code

 Plans/Objectives –
 Week 1 – All members present at meeting at James Watt.
 Meeting used to brainstorm ideas about what our game should be.
 Ideas discussed Snake Multiplayer and Tron Multiplayer